yeoman/yeoman/contributing.md

 * Submit your CLA, if you haven't.
 * Please check to make sure that there aren't existing pull requests attempting to address the issue mentioned.
 We also recommend checking for issues related to the issue on the tracker, as a team member may be working on the issue in a branch or fork.
-* Lint the code by running `grunt` in the `/cli` folder before submitting a pull request
+* Non-trivial changes should be discussed in an issue first
 * Develop in a topic branch, not master
+* Lint the code by running `grunt` in the `/cli` folder
+* Add relevant tests to cover the change
+* Make sure test-suite passes
+* Squash your commits
+* Write a convincing description of your PR and why we should land it

 ## Tests